Latest Surgery News

 Open 9am-midnight 7 days a week, this helpline is for anyone suffering with their mental health during the Coronavirus Crisis, including those who normally have access to Mental Health Services that have been affected by the current situation.
 You can find out more here or call 0300 790 0596

-In response to the ongoing Coronavirus pandemic, Stewart Medical Centre, along with our colleagues at Buxton Medical Practice, Elmwood Medical Centre and Hartington Surgery have opened a brand new ‘Coronavirus Assessment Centre’ based at the Cottage Hospital in Buxton.
-The new site opened 14th April and is designed as a ‘drive in’ facility to assess patients who have potential virus symptoms but are not unwell enough to need hospital treatment.
+In response to the ongoing Coronavirus pandemic, Stewart Medical Centre, along with our colleagues at other High Peak Practices are running a ‘Coronavirus Assessment Centre’ based in Chapel-en-le-Frith.
+This is a ‘drive in’ facility to assess patients who have potential virus symptoms but are not unwell enough to need hospital treatment.

 THIS IS NOT A TESTING FACILITY and no tests will be carried out at this site.
 The hub is only to be attended by patients who have been appropriately triaged by 111 and by their own surgery first.
 Only those who are required to be physically assessed will be invited to attend the hub.